 CsilvBur

 Whilst silver is very pretty shiny, it often needs something to bring out the detail, so there is a very smelly process with something called Liver of Sulfur.
-It smells of rotten eggs and is not much fun in a small studio space, however dipping the piece into a solution of this will apply a patina of varying hues and after a polish there is a lot more definition to the piece.
+It smells of rotten eggs and is not much fun in a small studio space, however dipping the piece into a solution of this will apply a patina of varying hues and after another polish there is a lot more definition to the piece.

 CsilvdipCsilvpol